 Individually-evaluated impaired loans are valued using the appraised value of the underlying collateral or the present value of cash flows for each loan.
-Valuation procedures for impaired loans resulted in a required reserve for impaired loans of \$25 at December 31, 2016, \$45 at December 31, 2015 and \$282 at December 31, 2014.
+Valuation procedures for impaired loans resulted in a required reserve for impaired loans of \$177 at December 31,

+2017, \$26 at December 31, 2016 and \$45 at December 31, 2015.
 The amount of the individual impaired loan balance that exceeds the fair value is accrued in the allowance for loan losses.

-Management's analysis of the loan portfolio and pertinent economic conditions resulted in a determination of the allowance for loan losses for collectively-evaluated loans of \$8,275 or 1.30% at December 31, 2016, \$8,252 or 1.37% at December 31, 2015, and
+Management's analysis of the loan portfolio and pertinent economic conditions resulted in a determination of the allowance for loan losses for collectively-evaluated loans of \$7,748 or 1.18% at December 31, 2017, \$8,275 or 1.30% at December 31, 2016, and \$8,252 or 1.37% at December 31, 2015.

-\$7,981 or 1.35% at December 31, 2014.
 The allowance for collectively-evaluated loans is determined by applying historical charge-off percentages, as well as additional accruals for internal and external credit risk factors to groups of collectively-evaluated loans.
-The ratio decreased from 2015 to 2016 due to a decreased charge-off ratio, down from 0.32% for the twelve months ended December 31, 2015 to 0.26% for the year ended December 31, 2016.
+The ratio decreased from 2016 to 2017 due to a decreased charge-off ratio, down from 0.26% for the twelve months ended December 31, 2016 to 0.08% for the year ended December 31, 2017.
 Also contributing to the reduced allowance requirement were improved asset quality indicators, lower levels of high risk loans and favorable economic indicators.
-The ratio increased from 2014 due to increases in net charge-offs, accruing loans 30-89 days past due, levels of loans rated "special mention", levels of high-risk loans and certain economic factors, partially offset by positive changes in levels of nonaccrual loans, classified loans and certain other economic factors.
+The ratio decreased from 2015 to 2016 due to decreases in net charge-offs.
+When compared with 2015, the level of the allowance for loan losses for 2016 also benefitted from improvements in asset quality, high risk loans and economic indicators.

-The unallocated portion of the reserve was \$257 at December 31, 2016, \$28 at December 31, 2015 and \$48 at December 31, 2014.
+The unallocated portion of the reserve was \$319 at December 31, 2017, \$257 at December 31, 2016 and \$28 at December 31, 2015.
 The unallocated portion of the reserve is the amount that exceeds the calculated requirement for the allowance for loan losses.
 The Company's policy permits an unallocated reserve of up to 5% in excess of the required level for the allowance for loan losses.

-The total calculated allowance for loan losses of \$8,300 at December 31, 2016, \$8,297 as of December 31, 2015 and \$8,263 as of December 31, 2014 indicated provision charges for loan losses of \$1,650 for the twelve months ended December 31, 2016, \$2,009 for the twelve months ended December 31, 2015 and \$1,641 for the twelve months ended December 31, 2014.
+The total calculated allowance for loan losses of \$7,925 at December 31, 2017, \$8,300 as of December 31, 2016 and \$8,297 as of December 31, 2015 indicated provision charges for loan losses of \$157 for the twelve months ended December 31, 2017, \$1,650 for the twelve months ended December 31, 2016 and \$2,009 for the twelve months ended December 31, 2015.
 Please refer to the discussion under "Provision and Allowance for Loan Losses" for additional information on the determination of the allowance for loan loss.